 What is so special about beans?

 Beans and psyllium husk contain the most amount of soluble fiber.
 Psyllium husk is great but void of other nutrients, so beans are preferred.
-However, if someone doesn’t do well with beans, psyllium husk can be used instead or you can start with a teaspoon or tablespoon of beans just once a day to get used to the fibre.
+However, if someone doesn’t do well with beans, psyllium husk can be used instead or you can start with a teaspoon or tablespoon of beans just once a day to get used to the fiber.
 It’s all about starting small and going slow.

 Why do the bean protocol?